-Substantial experience in clinical psychology in the clinical field of the advertised role, including assessment, formulation and interventions, drawing on a range of psychological models and knowledge.
+Substantial experience in clinical psychology in the field of the designated CBU, including assessment, formulation and interventions, drawing on a range of psychological models and knowledge, and including work with service users with mild, moderate, severe and enduring mental health or LD problems, including psychosis and personality disorder.
 This must include a minimum of 50 hours' supervised practice over an 18 month period.